clojurewerkz/meltdown/README.md

   * default one, syncronous dispatcher, implementation that dispatches events using the calling thread.
-  * `:event-loop` dispatcher implementation that dispatches events using the calling thread.
+  * `:event-loop` dispatcher implementation that dispatches events using the single dedicated thread.
 Together with default syncronous, very useful in development mode.
   * `:thread-pool` dispatcher implementation that uses `ThreadPoolExecution` with an unbounded queue to dispatch events.
 Works best for long-running tasks.